 Rain Vs. Snow [Part 1]

-This is the first installment of a five-part series investigating the various effects of receiving more precipitation as rain versus snow in the Henry's Fork watershed.
-This message was originally included in a daily water report sent March 4, 2024.
+This is the first installment of a five-part series investigating the various effects of receiving more precipitation as rain versus snow in the Henry’s Fork watershed.
+This installment was originally included in a daily water report sent March 4, 2024.

 The big takeaway: